suujia/website/Bonso/_pages/readings.md

 # Bookshelf

-### Books I've enjoyed or have shaped me.
-Or both :)
+### Books I've enjoyed, shaped me, or both :)

+- Atomic Habits
 - Attached
+- 21 Lessons in the 21st Century
 - The Art of Strategy
 - The Ride of A Lifetime
-- Extreme Ownership
 - The Messy Middle
 - Fountainhead
 - When Breath Becomes Air